 - Implement security testing frameworks, such as static application security testing (SAST) and dynamic application security testing (DAST).

 - Automate security checks and vulnerability scanning as part of the continuous integration and continuous deployment (CI/CD) pipeline.

 - Incorporate security requirements and best practices into the software development process through secure coding guidelines and secure design principles.

 💡Intrigued?
 Ready to take your security to the next level?
 Experience the simplicity and power of AccuKnox as we bring zero trust principles to every layer of your applications and data.
-With our open-source solutions, you can enjoy quick and cost-effective implementation while reaping the key benefits of enhanced security.
-Check out all the ways in which we offer fortifications and defenses for your Cloud Native Application.
+With our open-source, DevSecOps oriented and Shift-Left driven solutions, you can enjoy quick and cost-effective implementation while reaping the key benefits of enhanced cloud security.

 Advantages of CNAPP

 In today’s rapidly evolving technological landscape, organizations face numerous security challenges when adopting cloud native applications.
 Deploying and managing these applications securely requires a robust solution that can effectively mitigate risks and protect valuable assets.
 This is where a Cloud Native Application Protection Platform (CNAPP) comes into play, offering a range of advantages that empower DevSecOps teams to enhance their security posture and achieve their goals efficiently.

 Comprehensive Security: CNAPP provides end-to-end security coverage, addressing the unique challenges faced by cloud native applications.
 It encompasses a wide range of security capabilities, including vulnerability management, threat detection, access control, and data protection, ensuring holistic protection for your applications and infrastructure.